jimboca/ISYHelper/README.md

 You can enable SSL by setting the certificate and private_key params to point to your files.

-# Helpers

-ISYHelper defines unique Helper modules for the type of device, and has been written in a way to make adding any new helpers as easy as possible.

-## REST Interface
+# REST Interface

 The ISYHelper has a REST interface that can direct commands to the individual helpers by name which is supported in the some Helpers.
 The interface is available at http://ipaddress:port/HelperName where ipaddress is the IP of you RPi, port is the port specfied in config.yaml, or 8080 by default, and HelperName is the name: specified for the helper.

 To verify ISYHelper and the REST interface are alive, go to http://ipaddress:port on a web browser which will disply the version information, and see more information for each type of helper.

-## Supported Helpers
+# Helpers

+ISYHelper defines unique Helper modules for the type of device, and has been written in a way to make adding any new helpers as easy as possible.

-### Test
+## Helper: Test

 This is really just a test device for development.

-### DateAndTime
+## Helper: DateAndTime

 Controls setting date and time variables on the ISY.
 The following ISY variables can be set
   * s.IH.DateAndTime.Second